Health Benefits of Mushroom, Uses And Its Side Effects

 Mushroom contains a powerful anti-oxidant called ergothioneine that helps to prevent inflammation.
 A particular type of mushroom, known as reishi mushroom, helps to fight diseases, lowers inflammation, and reduces tumor growth and allergic reactions.
 These reishi mushrooms have been used for their anti-inflammatory properties for thousands of years in Asia.

-Mushrooms contain ergotheoneine, an amino acid containing sulphur, which is a powerful anti-oxidant and helps to increase body immunity.
+Mushrooms contain ergothioneine, an amino acid containing sulphur, which is a powerful anti-oxidant and helps to increase body immunity.
 This compound helps to remove all the free radicals which tend to cause various diseases in our body.
 Mushrooms also contain natural antibiotics which prevent growth of microbes and other fungal infections.
-Furthermore, the presence of Vitamin A, B-complex and C in mushrooms also helps to strengthen our body immunity.
+Furthermore, mushroom good for immune support, the presence of Vitamin A, B-complex and C in mushrooms also helps to strengthen our body immunity.

 White button mushrooms are the most cultivated and it is widely used as an ingredient in both dishes and sauces.
 Mushrooms have Vitamin D, selenium and anti-oxidants and thus are beneficial for our skin and thus are used widely in topical creams, serums and facial preparations.
 It is widely believed to have skin-whitening capabilities.
 Due to the presence of iron, consumption of mushrooms also helps to prevent hair loss.
 They are rich in nutrients and rank higher than most vegetables and fruits in their nutrient density.